-Since mid-2021, the NUT CI farm is implemented by several virtual servers courteously provided by http://fosshost.org
+Since mid-2021, the NUT CI farm is implemented by several virtual servers courteously provided by Fosshost and later by DigitalOcean.

 These run various operating systems as build agents, and a Jenkins instance to orchestrate the builds of NUT branches and pull requests on those agents.